MicrosoftDocs/customer-insights/ci-docs/audience-insights/merge-entities.md

 1. Select **Save**.

-### Exclude merged fields
+### Exclude fields

-Exclude an attribute from the unified customer profile.
+Exclude a merged or separate field from the unified customer profile.
 If the field is used in other processes, for example in a segment, remove it from these processes before excluding it from the customer profile.

-1. Select a merged field.
+1. Select a field.

 1. Select **Show more** and choose **Exclude**.